OpenMagnetics/MAS/docs/inputs.md

 * Magnetizing Inductance: Numeric requirement representing the inductance that the magnetic must have in order to work.
 * Turns ratios: List of numeric requirements, where each element represents the turns ratio that a secondary winding must have referred to the primary.
 An empty list represents a component with only the primary (a basic inductor)
 * Leakage inductance (optional): List of numeric requirements, where each element represents the leakage inductance that a secondary winding must have referred to the primary.
-* Operation Temperature (optional): Numeric requirement representing the temperature that the magnetic can reach under operation.
+* Operating Temperature (optional): Numeric requirement representing the temperature that the magnetic can reach under operating.
 * Insulation requirements (optional): Field needed to calculate the insulation requirements.
     * Altitude (optional): Numeric requirement representing the altitude at which the magnetic will work, in order to calculate insulation requirements.
     * CTI (optional): Required CTI the magnetic must comply with.
 It can be one of the following: